Henan Airlines Flight 8387

-Henan Airlines Flight 8387 was a domestic flight operated by Henan Airlines from Harbin to Yichun, China.
+Henan Airlines Flight 8387 was a domestic flight operated by Henan Airlines from Harbin to Yichun, Heilongjiang.
 On the night of 24 August 2010, the Embraer E190 operating the route crashed on approach to Yichun Lindu Airport in fog.
-Forty-four of the 96 people on board were killed.
-It was the first hull loss and the first fatal accident involving the Embraer E190.
+44 of the 96 people on board were killed.
+This was the first hull loss and the first fatal accident involving the Embraer E190 and as of 2025, the deadliest.

 The final investigation report, released in June 2012, concluded that the flight crew failed to observe safety procedures for operations in low visibility.

 Airport and weather

 Yichun Lindu Airport, in the Heilongjiang Province, has a runway 2.3 km long, 45 m wide, qualified to operate with single-aisle airliners like Airbus A320 and Boeing 737.
 The airport started operations on 26 August 2009, one year before the accident.
 On the day of the accident the airport had two flight controllers, both in good health and qualified.
 The final report also confirmed that all safety procedures had been performed correctly, that the airfield navigation and communications equipment was working correctly and that the runway was serviceable.

 The airport is located in a valley, with about 90% relative humidity, especially in the afternoon, from 17:00 until 21:00.
 The rapid temperature drop with little wind provide the conditions for a fog formation known as radiation fog, characterised by a thick and low fog that significantly impacts operations.
 In September 2009, one month after the start of operations at Yichun airport, China Southern Airlines decided not to operate at night at that airport due to concerns with the safety of operations.

 On the night of the accident, the airport's meteorological observatory issued bulletins stating the visibility conditions.
 At 19:00, the visibility was 1.0 km, by 21:00 it was 8.0 km.
 At 21:08 the airport issued a special bulletin reporting that visibility was reduced to 2.8 km and decreasing rapidly.